ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The following terms are used throughout this document.

 - Client: An entity that seeks authorization to an Origin.
-- Origin: An entity that challenges Clients for tokens.
+- Origin: An entity that redeems tokens presented by Clients.
 - Issuer: An entity that issues tokens to Clients for properties attested to by the Attester.
 - Attester: An entity that attests to properties of Client for the